NASA-SW-VnV/ikos/doc/INSTALL_DEBIAN_9.md

 $ sudo apt-get upgrade
 ```

-Now, you will need to add the LLVM repositories to your apt `sources.list`:
+Now, you will need to add the LLVM repository to your apt `sources.list`:

 ```
 $ echo "deb http://apt.llvm.org/stretch/ llvm-toolchain-stretch-7 main" | sudo tee -a /etc/apt/sources.list